Thursday, October 23

 Community Music Degree at Florida State University

-Gregory Jones, Evangeline Ciupek, and Todd Queen, Florida State University
+Gregory Jones and Elizabeth Avery, Florida State University

 There is increased interest in community organizations that enrich and uplift using the arts.
 Gen-Z artists mirror heightened social consciousness as they seek to use their art to improve the lives around them.
 Current oversaturation in traditional career paths and the overwhelming fulfillment gained from community work are inspiring many young artists to choose new directions.
 It is the perfect time to consider new community arts degree programs utilizing interdisciplinary collaborations within the academy and enriched relationships with community partners.
 Florida State University will share an innovative interdisciplinary undergraduate degree in community music that fosters new career paths.